ION receives continued listing standards notice from the New York Stock Exchange

 HOUSTON, Dec.
-23, 2021 (GLOBE NEWSWIRE) -- ION Geophysical Corporation (: IO) today announced that written notice was received from the New York Stock Exchange (the “”) that the Company is not in compliance with the continued listing standards set forth in Section 802.01B of the Listed Company Manual.
-ION is considered below criteria established by the for continued listing because its average market capitalization has been less than $50 million over a consecutive 30 trading-day period, and at the same time its last reported stockholders’ equity was below $50 million.
+23, 2021 (GLOBE NEWSWIRE) -- ION Geophysical Corporation (NYSE: IO) today announced that written notice was received from the New York Stock Exchange (the “NYSE”) that the Company is not in compliance with the continued listing standards set forth in Section 802.01B of the NYSE Listed Company Manual.
+ION is considered below criteria established by the NYSE for continued listing because its average market capitalization has been less than $50 million over a consecutive 30 trading-day period, and at the same time its last reported stockholders’ equity was below $50 million.

 About ION